Screen Fatigue: Computer Lenses

 Nearsightedness: On the Rise

 If it seems like more people wear glasses at younger ages, you're right.
 Myopia, blurry distance vision, has been on the rise since the '70s.
 Farsightedness, or hyperopia, is less common.
 Both require corrective lenses.
-It's a myth that getting glasses will make your eyes weak.
+It's a myth that getting glasses will make your eyes weak - as long as you are wearing glasses with the proper prescription.
 People may need stronger vision correction as they age.
 But that happens whether or not you wear glasses.

 Coke-Bottle Lenses: New Technology